End-to-End Challenge

 All hikers must clear the Petersburg Pass site by 4:00 PM to avoid problems caused by the remaining 8.35 miles of trail and oncoming darkness at 8:08 PM sunset.

-Qualifications: Participants must be at least 18 years of age or older.
 Applicants will be asked to include recent hiking or trail running experience to show they can complete the 30 miles and 7000 feet of gain.
+The Club has sole discretion and final decisions on participant’s suitability.

-Applicants that participated in the 2022 Challenge need to apply for the Waiting List initially, if a vacancy opens there is a chance that the applicant will be added to the Participant roster.
+Applicants that participated in the 2024 Challenge need to apply for the Waiting List initially, if a vacancy opens there is a chance that the applicant will be added to the Participant roster.

 NO Rain Date: There is NO rain date for this event.